sensate-iot/platform-network/README.md

 This is the core network solution for the Sensate IoT data platform.
 This solution contains all network infrastructure services:

-- Message Router
 - Gateway + configuration API
 - Trigger service
 - Storage service
 - Live data service
 - Database definition

-## Router

-The message router is at the core of Sensate IoT and responsible for routing messages between various systems.
-The router uses the MQTT protocol to route messages to:

-- Trigger services;
-- Storage services;
-- Live data services;
-- Public MQTT broker.

-The router routes both SO (Sensor Originating, or measurements) and ST (Sensor Terminating, or actuator) messages.

 ## Gateway